Health Library

 What is Precocious Puberty (Early Puberty)?

 Early puberty is also called precocious puberty.
 Puberty is thought to be early in girls before the age of 8 and in boys before the age of 9.
 Most children with early puberty grow fast at first, but finish growing before reaching their expected adult height.
+Early puberty will cause a child’s body to change much sooner than their friends.
+They may feel different than their friends and feel uncomfortable with their body changes.

-A family history of early puberty, genetic syndromes, brain injury, or brain cancer treatments may also be a cause.
+Early puberty is caused by hormones from the reproductive glands or special glands called adrenal and pituitary glands.
+A family history of early puberty, genetic syndromes, brain injury, or side effects of brain cancer treatments may also be a cause.

-Symptoms of Precocious Puberty
+What are Symptoms of Precocious Puberty?

 • Enlarged penis and testicles